Uterine cancer symptoms & treatment

 Uterine cancer risk factors

-If you’ve had breast cancer or have a family history of breast cancer or ovarian cancer, you may be more likely to get uterine cancer.
+You may be more likely to get uterine cancer if you’ve previously had breast cancer.
+Having a family history of breast cancer, ovarian cancer or colon cancer also increases your risk.
 White women also have a higher risk of developing uterine cancers than women of other races.

 Other risk factors include: